Water Restoring — Water Damage Restoration

 Many insurance policies in the Erie area cover water damage from frozen pipes, but coverage varies.
 It's essential to review policy details and understand exclusions related to winter weather events.

-Our Guarantee: We back every restoration job in University at Buffalo with a workmanship warranty.
-If post-drying moisture readings exceed your property's pre-loss baseline within the warranty window, we return and re-treat at no additional charge.
-The goal is not just dry-to-touch — it's dry-to-baseline, verified with calibrated meters before our equipment leaves your property.
+Our Guarantee: Every restoration job we run in University at Buffalo comes with a workmanship warranty.
+If post-drying moisture readings come back above your property's pre-loss baseline inside the warranty window, we come back and re-treat at no charge.
+We do not chase dry-to-touch.
+We chase dry-to-baseline, and we verify it with calibrated meters before the equipment leaves your property.

 Moisture-free dry standard verified by calibrated meter readings and thermal imaging documentation before finalizing repairs.